miguelmota/ethereum-development-with-go-book/en/smart-contract-load/README.md

 These section requires knowledge of how to compile a smart contract's ABI to a Go contract file.
 If you haven't already gone through it, please [read the section](../smart-contract-compile) first.

-Once you've compiled your smart contract's ABI to a Go package using the `abigen` tool, the next step is to call the "New" method, which is in the format "New<ContractName>", so in our example if you recall it's going to be *NewStore*.
+Once you've compiled your smart contract's ABI to a Go package using the `abigen` tool, the next step is to call the "New" method, which is in the format `New<ContractName>`, so in our example if you recall it's going to be *NewStore*.
 This initializer method takes in the address of the smart contract and returns a contract instance that you can start interact with it.

 ```go
 address := common.HexToAddress("0x147B8eb97fD247D06C4006D269c90C1908Fb5D54")